lowcodeunit/public-web-docs/docs/getting-started/deploying-project-code.md

 </html>
 ```

 Now we need to setup a simple build script that will take our index.html file and move it to the specified output folder.
-Let's get some build tools installed with `npm i rimraf --save-dev`, then open your package.json file and update the scripts section with a new 'build' script
+Let's get some build tools installed with `npm i rimraf --save-dev`, then open your package.json file and update the scripts section with a new 'build' script.

 ```json
 {